Last updated on May 15, 2020 at 17:04

 Dumping syndrome is a condition where gastric emptying occurs too early.
 The most common cause is surgical gastroenteric anastomosis (gastric bypass).
 There are two types: early dumping syndrome and late dumping syndrome, depending on how long after eating the symptoms occur.
 Some people have both forms.

 Most people with dumping syndrome have symptoms 30 – 60 minutes after eating, meaning that early dumping syndrome is the most common type.
 30 – 60 minutes after eating is all the ingested food emptied into the duodenum, which causes the duodenum to stretch significantly.
 This causes large secretions into the lumen.
 Osmotically active particles in the food can’t be absorbed, meaning that they remain in the lumen and pull even more fluid from the intestines.
 The extreme secretion leads to hypovolaemia and light-headedness.
-The large amount of fluid and osmotically active particles leads to watery diarrhoea.
+The large amount of fluid and osmotically active particles often leads to watery diarrhoea, but in some cases the fluid may be absorbed in more distal portion of the gut causing symptoms to dissapear spontaneously.

 1. Disorders of chewing, swallowing and esophagus functions - the gastro-esophageal reflux disease.